keu/docs/software_versioned_docs/version-0.29/ac-support-policy.md

 Maintenance is discontinued the last day of the month for a given version.
 For example, if the maintenance window for a version of Astronomer Certified is January - June of a given year, that version will be maintained by Astronomer until the last day of June.

-## Astronomer Certified Lifecycle Schedule
+## Astronomer Certified lifecycle schedule

 <!--- Version-specific -->

-The following tables contain the exact lifecycle for each published version of Astronomer Certified.
+The following tables list the lifecycle for each published version of Astronomer Certified.
 These timelines are based on the LTS and Stable release channel maintenance policies.

-### Stable Releases
+### Stable releases

 | AC Version                                                                           | Release Date   | End of Maintenance Date |
 | ------------------------------------------------------------------------------------ | -------------- | ----------------------- |